 As we approach cold and flu season, it’s more important than ever to prevent exposure to and the spread of Covid-19.
-Wearing a mask to your appointment, especially during your treatment, is essential to help protect against these risks.
+Wearing a mask to your appointment, and especially during your treatment, is essential to help protect against these risks.
 Your mask must be worn over your nose and mouth the entire time you are in the clinic.
-After almost three months back in the clinic and having had a few massages myself, here are some tips I’ve picked up to ensure comfort while wearing a mask during a massage:
+Since being back in the clinic and having had a few massages myself, here are some tips I’ve picked up to ensure comfort while wearing a mask during a massage:

 - Take a few deep breaths: It takes a minute to acclimatize after rushing in from outside.
 Take a few slow, deep breaths when you get on the table and are waiting for your treatment to begin.
 You’ll likely find that it will be much easier to breathe as time goes by.